katiewimmer/wimstudy/README.md

 can include a description, a due date and be categorized.
 The schedule will include the items on the task list that contain a due date and any other events that the user wants to enter.
 The schedule aims to be visually appealing and easy to observe.

+# Needed Contributions

+- Any GUI help to make the dashboard more appealing
+  - Currently operates through just text output
+- Creating a timer that can count down in real time
+  - A GUI contribution would be most appreciated for this function
+- helping to improve the Syntax of python code to allow for bug free runs